python/cpython/Doc/library/imghdr.rst

 .. function:: what(file, h=None)

-   Tests the image data contained in the file named by *file*, and returns a string describing the image type.
-If optional *h* is provided, the *file* argument is ignored and *h* is assumed to contain the byte stream to test.
+   Tests the image data contained in the file named *file*, and returns a string describing the image type.
+If *h* is provided, the *file* argument is ignored and *h* is assumed to contain the byte stream to test.

    .. versionchanged:: 3.6